Center for Orthopedic Surgery (COSI)

 If you are to have surgery at COSI, a guest account representative will contact you directly to assist you through the scheduling and insurance portion of your care.
 Our Office Manager will be happy to answer any questions that may arise during this process.

 A few days before your surgery, one of our Preoperative Nursing Staff will contact you to obtain additional information needed to plan your surgical care.
-Jerry Mitchell, MD, our Medical Director, is a Board Certified anesthesiologist and reviews each of the patient’s care plans.
 The Center for Orthopedic Surgery’s preoperative team works hard to provide a pleasant and relaxed environment throughout the admitting process.

 It is very important not to eat or drink anything after midnight the night before your surgery, unless instructed by your anesthesiologist.
 Please leave all valuables and jewelry at home, and dress comfortably with stable, slip-on shoes and loose, pull-on clothing.